crashoverride777/swifty-ads/README.md

 NOTE: Apple is shutting down the iAd App Network on June the 30th.
 The news on this are very vague so far.
-Some articles say its closing down completly, some say its only the part that is for developers that want to advertise their own ads, others say it will get replaced with an automated service.
+Some articles say its closing down completly, some say its only developers that want to advertise their own ads that are affected, others say it will get replaced with an automated service.

 I am not sure if you can still submit apps or what will happen to the APIs.
 Also WWDC is around the corner so maybe we get some further news.

-I will include another 3rd party ad provider (most likely RevMob and/or Chartboost) very soon. https://developer.apple.com/news/?id=01152016a&1452895272
+I will include another 3rd party ad provider (most likely RevMob and/or Chartboost) very soon.

+https://developer.apple.com/news/?id=01152016a&1452895272

 # iAds, AdMob and CustomAds Helpers

 A collection of helper classes to integrate Ads from Apple and Google as well as your own custom Ads.
-This helper has been intially been made while designing my SpriteKit game but should workd for any kind of app.
+This helper has been been made while making my 1st SpriteKit game but should work for any kind of app.

-The cool thing is that iAds will be used when they are supported otherwise AdMob will be used. iAds tend to have a better impressions and are usually prefered as default ads.
+The cool thing is that iAds will be used when they are supported in the region of the device, otherwise AdMob will be used. iAds tend to have a better impressions and are usually prefered as default ads.
 Whats really cool is that if iAd banners are having an error it will automatically load an AdMob banner and if that AdMob banner is than having an error it will try loading an iAd banner again.
 When an iAd inter ad fails it will try an AdMob Inter ad but incase that adMob inter ad also fails it will not try iAd again because you obviously dont want a full screen ad showing at the wrong time.